lop-Louis/go-to-docs/docs/learn/signals-roster.md

 If you are changing chapter routines or planning an ops session, read this first.

+> For signals, receipts show up as:
+>
+> - an updated roster row for each member (lane, 60-day target, constraints, review style, with a fresh date), and
+> - a simple count of “yes / no” to “Can you name your next step?” after operation sessions.
+You don’t log extra.
+You just keep the roster real and ask that one question at the end.

 ## The two health checks

 ### 1. Roster freshness